MSc Bioinformatics and Systems Biology / Course details

 |Practical skills assessment||8.34%|

-Feedback will be provided by the project supervisor(s) during RP2 and through written comments on the report after the final project has been marked.
+Feedback will be provided by the project supervisor(s) during RP2, through written comments on a draft report before submission and on the final report after it has been marked.
 The course director will arrange meetings over the summer for students to discuss the progress of their project work.

 Specific reading lists will be provided for each project, included in the list of project descriptions.